kartavyaantani/Fun_Game/README.md

 # Fun_Game
-Play this small python game made in python.
+Play this small numbers game made in python.

 Experience the thrill of... guessing a number between 0 and 7!
 This "fun" little Python game, meticulously crafted (okay, thrown together), will test your psychic abilities.
 Or, more likely, your ability to type a number.
 If you're "lucky" enough to guess correctly, prepare for a big surprise!